Multicomponent cat states with sub-Planckian structures and their optomechanical analogues: ENHANCEMENT IN SENSITIVITY

 External perturbations, such as displacements, can alter a quantum state in phase space, potentially making the displaced quantum state orthogonal to its original form.
 The phase-space characteristics of a quantum state are intrinsically linked to its sensitivity to such displacements~\cite{toscano_sub-planck_2006}.
-This relationship can be examined by evaluating the overlap between a quantum state $\hat{\rho}$ and its slightly displaced counterpart $\hat{\rho}_{d} = \hat{D}\left(\delta\alpha\right)\hat{\rho}\hat{D}^\dagger\left(\delta\alpha\right)$, where $\delta \alpha = \delta x + \mathrm{i} \delta p$~\cite{akhtar_sub-planck_2021}.
-Here, $\delta x$ and $\delta p$ represent the displacement amounts along the $\text{Re}(\alpha)$ and $\text{Im}(\alpha)$ directions in phase space, respectively.
-This overlap serves as a measure of the quantum state's sensitivity to phase-space displacements.
-The overlap between a quantum state and its $\delta \alpha$-displaced counterpart is
+This relationship can be examined by evaluation of the overlap between a quantum state $\hat{\rho}$ and its slightly displaced counterpart $\hat{\rho}_{d} = \hat{D}\left(\delta\alpha\right)\hat{\rho}\hat{D}^\dagger\left(\delta\alpha\right)$, where $\delta \alpha = \delta x + \mathrm{i} \delta p$~\cite{akhtar_sub-planck_2021}.
+Here $\delta x$ and $\delta p$ represent the displacement amounts along the $\text{Re}(\alpha)$ and $\text{Im}(\alpha)$ directions in phase space, respectively.
+This overlap serves as a measure of the sensitivity to phase-space displacements for a quantum state.
+The overlap between a quantum state and its $\delta \alpha$-displaced counterpart is given by

 This relationship shows that sensitivity to displacement is proportional to the finer scale available in the phase space for quantum states.
 That is, states with smaller features exhibit greater sensitivity.
-For instance, compass states possess sub-Planck phase-space characteristics, leading to sensitivity beyond the typical Planck limits~\cite{zurek_sub-planck_2001}.
+For instance, compass states possess sub-Planckian phase-space characteristics, leading to sensitivity beyond the typical Planckian limits~\cite{zurek_sub-planck_2001}.